Startup Nest Founder Offers Advice To Aspiring Entrepreneurs

 To those who aspire to start their own business, one of the Baltimore area’s most successful homegrown entrepreneurs has a message he believes will help.

-“Keep going because there’s never been a better time to be an entrepreneur of color, especially for women,” said Kyle O’Connor, the entrepreneur behind The Startup Nest, which in 2016 opened a 25,000-square-foot incubator in historic Pigtown in South Baltimore.
+“Keep going because there’s never been a better time to be an entrepreneur of color, especially for women,” said Kyle O’Connor, one of the entrepreneurs behind The Startup Nest, which in 2016 opened an incubator in historic Pigtown in South Baltimore.

 O’Connor says women of color are the highest indexing demographic as it relates to the creation of new businesses in the country.